UCAS code

 See our partner college websites for details of the part-time version of this course:

-If you study this course full-time at the University, you'll get support via video, phone and face-to-face from teaching and support staff to enhance your learning experience and help you succeed.
-You can build your personalised network of support from the following people and services:
+If you study this course full-time or part-time by distance learning, you'll get lots of support via video and phone from teaching and support staff to enhance your learning experience and help you succeed.

 Types of support